hmcyrus/python-installer-test/README.md

 # python-installer-test

-Testing creating exe with dependencies from python files
+Testing creating .exe with dependencies from python files